mohammed7s/Feedlot/Proposal.md

 -   Paper details math behind using external price oracle in standard CPMM ([https://anrg.usc.edu/www/papers/dynamicautomation.pdf](https://anrg.usc.edu/www/papers/dynamicautomation.pdf))

 -   Forum proposal continues ideas on McAMMs, using fees as main tool for capturing LVR for LPs ([https://ethresear.ch/t/dynamic-mev-capturing-amm-dmcamm/13849](https://ethresear.ch/t/dynamic-mev-capturing-amm-dmcamm/13849))

+## Grant goals and impact

+- Propose high-level candidate architectures for “surplus-capturing” AMMs.
+In particular, address whether changes to CoW protocol itself are needed.
+Investigate security considerations, economic and otherwise, of the proposed architectures and discuss mitigation strategies.

+- Develop a quantitative model of the additional value that could be captured and delivered to LPs and users and measure it through empirical studies and simulations.

+**Deliverable** A technical report outlining relevant theoretical background, design considerations, metrics, and results of empirical studies.
+GitHub repository containing the code used for data studies.

+**Impact** The study will provide evidence as to whether current COW tools such as the competitive solver pricing can be utilized to build a surplus-capturing AMM in practise.
+It will also analyze the kind of "surplus" it would capture, its size, and the extra value users and LPs expect to receive.
+Thus preparing the ground for detailed design implementation.

+## Milestones

+- Architecture.
+Specify candidate architectures (which will be used to define simulations and economic attacks).
+Discuss:

+    - How prices are communicated from solver to AMM.

+    - How LP portfolios are managed.
+    - Block/batch synchronisation.

+- Security.
+Study attack scenarios and propose mitigation strategies.
+Discuss fallbacks in case of a delayed or missing oracle update.

+- Quantitative.
+Compare portfolio metrics of LPs in proposed designs with those of a traditional CFMM using historical market data.
+Clarify the relation of these quantities to LVR.

+- Quantitative.
+Evaluate the use of COW solvers as an oracle for an arbitrage-free price by comparing the performance of COW solvers with other approaches to computing this price.

+## Grant timeline

+6--8 weeks

+## Budget breakdown

+Upfront: 15k XDAI

+Upon completion: 6k XDAI / 150k COW (12month linear vesting)

+## Gnosis chain Address

+To be disclosed to grants team